psi-probe/psi-probe/README.md

 * Tomcat 10.1 Series

     - Requires java 17 or better
+    - Use psi probe 5.x series for jakarta namespace
     - Tomcat 10.1.6 to 10.1.41
     - TomEE 10.0.0 to 10.0.1 (Based on Tomcat 10.1.39).
     - NonStop(tm) Servlets For JavaServer Pages(tm) v10.1 (Based on Tomcat 10.1.7)